19 Royal Family Members You Need to Follow on Instagram

 Marius Borg Høiby

 Technically, he's not royal because his mom (Crown Princess Mette-Marit) married Crown Prince Haakon of Norway when Høiby was four years old.
-However, he's still the son of a princess and a step-son of a prince, so he's very royal-adjacent.
-The 21-year-old kind-of-royal posts pretty normal photos of him with his girlfriend, at the Paul Smith wall in L.A., hanging out with friends, skating, surfing and skiing.
+However, he's still the son of a princess and a stepson of a prince, so he's very royal-adjacent.
+The 21-year-old kind-of-royal posts pretty normal photos of himself with his girlfriend, at the Paul Smith wall in L.A., hanging out with friends, skating, surfing and skiing.

 Photo: